even4void/aliquote/content/post/new-pandoc-template.md

 \renewcommand{\footnote}[1]{\let\thesidenote\relax\sidenotetext{#1}}
 ```

-Finally, a long time ago (if memory serves it was in 2009), I was also inspired by Kieran Healy's own template and devised a simple Xe$\LaTeX$ article-based Pandoc template which uses another set of great fonts:
+Finally, a long time ago (if memory serves it was in 2009), I got inspired by Kieran Healy's [own templates](https://github.com/kjhealy/pandoc-templates) and I devised a simple Xe$\LaTeX$ article-based Pandoc template which used another set of great fonts:[^1]

 ```latex
 \usepackage[xetex,